 At the sensory table, students are using theme-related vocabulary, practicing self-regulation as they play with others (sharing, controlling their body, inside voice), using their imagination as they play with the animals, and developing language as they engage in conversations with their peers.
 Play is learning!

-Savannah Sensory Table: The savannah habitat is yellow shredded paper, brown shredded paper, green Easter grass and savannah animals.
+Savannah Sensory Table: The savannah habitat is yellow shredded paper, brown shredded paper, green Easter grass, and savannah animals.
 I made a small watering hole using a blue foam board.
 You can buy the shredded paper in the party section at the Dollar Tree.

 Arctic Sensory Table: The arctic is water, ice, and arctic animals.
 I froze big bowls of water to make the icebergs!

 Zoo Playdough Tray: A zoo play dough tray is great for strengthening their fine motor muscles.
 Students can be creative and sculpt habitats and homes for the animals.
 Students are also classifying and sorting the animals by their habitat.
 The blue play dough represents water, and the green play dough represents grass or a forest.
 The glass gems are fun too!
 They loved making icebergs for the arctic animals using the white gems.

 Zoo Bookshelf: There are so many amazing zoo picture books!
 I had the hardest time deciding which books to read during circle time.
 I think From Head to Toe by Eric Carle is my favorite!
 You can check out all my favorite zoo books in this Zoo Book List!

 Zoo Themed Writing Center: At the writing desk, I added stamps!
 Students could stamp the zoo vocabulary words on zoo paper!
 Keep the writing desk inviting by adding new writing tools like lowercase letter stamps, uppercase letter stamps, or letter stickers.